 Multiplying by 20 does not take into account the energy that is required to actually make the milk.
 Making milk is a bodily function that needs fuel.
 After I initially wrote this post, a reader studying for her lactation consultancy exams wrote in to tell me that the production efficiency (or the amount of energy needed to make milk) is 80% of the energy produced.
 I was able to find other studies that back up this number.

-Therefore, if you pump 20 oz, you would multiply that by the 20 calories that is in the milk, and then divide that by .8 to get the total calories burned by breastfeeding (including the milk you make AND the energy you burned making the milk).
+Here’s an example.
+If you pump 20 oz, you would multiply that by the 20 calories that is in the milk, and then divide that by .8 (the production efficiency) to get the total calories burned by breastfeeding (including the milk you make AND the energy you burned making the milk).
 So your total calorie burn from breastfeeding would be:

 This can be confusing, so if you just want a ballpark, go ahead and multiply by 20.
-If you want the exact amount, plug your number of ounces in the below formula:
+If you want the exact amount, plug your number of ounces in the below breastfeeding calorie burn calculation formula: